Sugar Pursuit

 For the pastry (read the post to learn how to make this cake with store-bought puff pastry)

-• Combine everything using a fork.
-Finish bringing the dough together with your hands but don’t knead it.
-Form a log, split it into 18 even pieces around 83g each, and roll them into balls.
-Place them on a large plate, cover with plastic wrap, and refrigerate for an hour or overnight.
+• Pour into the center of the dry ingredients in several additions, mixing with a fork between each one.
+Finish bringing the dough together with your hands but don't knead it, just press until a dough ball forms.
+Shape it into a log, split into 9 even pieces, and roll into balls.
+Place on a large plate, cover with plastic wrap, and freeze until very cold but still pliable.
+You can also refrigerate the dough overnight.

 For the pastry cream